PepSalehi/SBioA/README.md

 ```

 ### Windows users
-A good idea will be to install all the above packages using a python distribution like [Anaconda](https://store.continuum.io/cshop/anaconda/) or [EPD](https://www.enthought.com/products/epd/)
+A good idea will be to install all the above packages using a python distribution like [Anaconda](https://store.continuum.io/cshop/anaconda/).

 ## Language